Garden Waste Recycling

 - tree branches (less than 30cm circumference and 1 metre in length)

-You can't put in:
+What can't go in:

 - no plastic bags of any kind (including bio-degradable/degradable ones)